Anastasia-Labs/aiken-design-patterns/README.md

 The on-chain passage proof authenticates the complete live cost model for the selected Plutus language, not the identity or voting history of the governance action that enacted it.
-The pattern assumes it is negligibly unlikely for an independently submitted action to receive enough governance support to enact the exact same single-builtin change, with every other cost preserved, by chance.
-Deliberate uses of this approval signal must be coordinated through the shared proposal list; the list cannot cryptographically exclude a matching action submitted outside it.
+The shared proposal list must be the exclusive operational channel for this approval signal.
+This is a trust assumption, not an on-chain guarantee: a matching governance action submitted outside the list can enact the same live model and satisfy `MintPassedProposal`.
+Everyone able to submit or support such an action must coordinate through the list.

 A proposal moves through the following lifecycle:

-1. The proposer registers an approval signal, a stable subject withdrawal script, the proposal-specific withdrawal script that will enforce the final action, and an automatically derived coupling deadline.
+1. `AddProposal` atomically inserts an active proposal and submits its exactly matching Cardano governance action.
+It records the current and requested builtin costs, the stable subject withdrawal script, the proposal-specific withdrawal script that will enforce the final action, and an expiry.
-2. The proposal is linked to the matching Cardano governance action when that action is submitted.
-3. After the governance action is enacted, the updated ledger settings provide evidence that the proposal passed.
+2. Before that expiry, the governance action's enactment updates the ledger settings and provides evidence that the proposal passed.
 Recording passage removes the proposal from the active registry and creates an out-of-list `PassedProposal` output carrying an authorization token named `"PASS" || subject_script_hash`.
-4. Later, finalization burns that token, returns the output's ADA to the proposer, and requires both the stable subject withdrawal encoded after `PASS` and the dynamic `required_script_for_final_burn` withdrawal.
+3. Later, finalization burns that token, returns the output's ADA to the proposer, and requires both the stable subject withdrawal encoded after `PASS` and the dynamic `required_script_for_final_burn` withdrawal.
 Subject spending endpoints delegate authorization to their recognized stable withdrawal script.
 Minting and burning under other policies remain unrestricted.
-5. If the applicable coupling or passage deadline expires, the proposer can remove the proposal instead.
+4. After its expiry, the proposer can remove an active proposal that has not been recorded as passed.

 The PASS token commits to the stable withdrawal script used by the subject contract for governance authorization.
 This is separate from